abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene.rst

 The auxiliary graph [#simplified_version_of_auxiliary_graph_section]_
 ---------------------------------------------------------------------------

-..  only:: draft

 To understand how the auxiliary graph is constructed, we need to consider a more general Routing Problem than just a TSP with one vehicle.
 We'll use a VRP with four vehicles/routes.

 Let's take the original graph of the next figure:

 ..  only:: html

     ..  image:: images/rl_original_graph.*
         :align: center
         :width: 200 pt

 ..  only:: latex

     ..  image:: images/rl_original_graph.*
         :align: center
         :width: 150 pt

 There are nine nodes of which two are starting depots (1 and 3), one is an ending depot (7) and one is a starting and ending depot (4).
 The ``NodeIndex``\es [#nodeindices]_ range from 0 to 8.

 In this example, we take four vehicles/routes:

 * route 0: starts at 1 and ends at 4
 * route 1: starts at 3 and ends at 4
 * route 2: starts at 3 and ends at 7
 * route 3: starts at 4 and ends at 7

 The auxiliary graph is obtained by keeping the transit nodes and adding a starting and ending depot for each vehicle/route if needed like in the following figure:

 ..  only::  html

     ..  image:: images/rl_auxiliary_graph.*
         :align: center
         :width: 200 pt

 ..  only::  latex

     ..  image:: images/rl_auxiliary_graph.*
         :align: center
         :width: 150 pt

 Node 1 is not duplicated because there is only one route (route 0) that starts from 1.
 Node 3 is duplicated once because there are two routes (routes 1 and 2) that start from 3.
-Node 7 has been duplicated once because two routes (routes 2 and 3) end at 7 and finally there are two added copies of node 4 because two routes (routes 0 and 4) end at 4 and one route (route 3) starts from 4.
+Node 7 has been duplicated once because two routes (routes 2 and 3) end at 7 and finally there are two added copies of node 4 because two routes (routes 0 and 1) end at 4 and one route (route 3) starts from 4.

-    They way these nodes are numbered doesn't matter for the moment.
-For our example, this numbering is:
+The way these nodes are numbered doesn't matter for the moment.
+For our example, the next figure shows this numbering:

 ..  only:: html

     ..  image:: images/rl_auxiliary_graph_numberred.*
         :align: center
         :width: 200 pt

 ..  only:: latex

     ..  image:: images/rl_auxiliary_graph_numberred.*
         :align: center
         :width: 150 pt

-    Notice that the ``int64`` indices don't depend on a given solution but only on the given graph/network and the depots.
+Note that the ``int64`` indices don't depend on a given solution but only on the given graph/network and the depots.

-    ..  [#simplified_version_of_auxiliary_graph_section] This sub-section is a simplified version of the section :ref:`auxiliary_graph_detailed`.
+..  [#simplified_version_of_auxiliary_graph_section] This sub-section is a simplified version of the section
+    :ref:`auxiliary_graph_detailed` from the chapter :ref:`chapter_under_the_hood`.

 ..  [#nodeindices] We should rather say *NodeIndices* but we pluralize the type name ``NodeIndex``.
 Note also
                    that the ``NodeIndex`` type lies inside the ``RoutingModel`` class, so we should rather use ``RoutingModel::NodeIndex``.

-..  only:: draft

 ..  topic:: What is an auxiliary graph?

     The auxiliary graph is a graph constructed from the original graph.
 It helps to model a problem.
 In our case, the auxiliary graph allows us to model different routes.
 We'll meet other auxiliary graphs in the chapter :ref:`chapter_arc_routing_with_constraints`.